processone/docs.ejabberd.im/content/use-cases/index.md

 ---
-title: ejabberd use cases
+title: ejabberd Use Cases
+menu: Use Cases
+order: 30
 ---

-# ejabberd use cases

 ejabberd is very versatile and is a solid choice to build messaging services across a large number of industries:

-## Mobile messaging
+# Mobile messaging

 ejabberd massive scalability make it the most solid choice as the backbone for a very large number of mobile messaging services.